MahmoudZeert/PropertyDamageCompensation/README.md

 The solution Structure for the clean architecture is :
 The project follows the principles of clean architecture and is structured into the following projects:
-  Domain: Contains the core domain models, interfaces, and business logic.
+  * Domain: Contains the core domain models, interfaces, and business logic.
-  Contracts for modeling  web API
+  * Contracts for modeling  web API.
-  Application: Implements application-specific logic and use cases as the application layer.
+  * Application: Implements application-specific logic and use cases as the application layer.
-  Infrastructure: Provides implementations for data access, external services integration, and other infrastructure concerns.
+  * Infrastructure: Provides implementations for data access, external services integration, and other infrastructure concerns.
-  MVC: The MVC project is responsible for the web user interface.
+  * MVC Web: The MVC project is responsible for the web user interface.
-  API: The ASP.NET Core Web API project exposes functionalities for external integrations.
+  * Web API: The ASP.NET Core Web API project exposes functionalities for external integrations.
 Getting Started
 To run the project locally, follow these steps: